 The causes are a combination of things, while it can be due to your genetics, some people are more prone to getting osteoarthritis than others.
 There is no specific gene or test that we can do to say, “Oh your going to have it.”
 It certainly happens to everyone as we age.
 The Cartilage wears away and there are mechanical forces that have a lot to do with it.
 Being overweight, doing really hard labor, or those kinds of things can cause the cartilage to wear out a little bit faster.
 Though the combination of all those things is what can really lead to the condition.

-So if you get this condition, are diagnosed with it, what can you do about it?
+If you are diagnosed with osteoarthritis, what can you do about it?

-If you think you have this should you see your doctor and then if they recommend them to you, I guess what’s that initial process?
+If you think you have osteoarthritis, should you see your doctor?
+What’s that initial process?

 It depends a lot on how much it’s affecting you.
 Because, simple when I get up in the morning and my joints are a little stiff, then I can walk around and they loosen and feel better, then, I don’t know if you necessarily need to see your doctor for that.
 But if you find your symptoms are interfering with your quality of life, your ability to go out and walk and be healthy and do the activities you like to do then that’s when you really want to seek care.
 At the musculoskeletal institute at UT Health Austin, we actually have a whole team of people who are dedicated to doing this, because the things you can do for treatment are provided by different specialists and so we have a physical therapist on our team, if you decide to do exercises, we actually have a dietitian on our team if your going to try to work on your weight and try to lose that.
 If you have a problem that is so bad it needs surgery then we have a surgeon on our team.
 That’s when you should seek care, if you find that you’re not able to do the things that you need to do then we really want to help you with that.